gipfeli-io/documentation/docs/infrastructure/basics.md

 * It offers a free tier
 * It is usable withing GitHub Actions workflows and integrates into our workflow

-## Presentation & Business Logic
+## Presentation layer & Business layer

 Our presentation layer serves our frontend application to the user.
-Our business logic layer hosts the backend API which provides the data upon request from the frontend.
+Our business layer hosts the backend API which provides the data upon request from the frontend.
 It also handles any data wrangling or modifications.
 Both layers use Google Cloud Run.